PalmTree: Learning an Assembly Language Model for Instruction Embedding: Evaluation

 We use part of the dataset provided by the authors of DeepVSA.
 The whole dataset provided by the authors has 13.8 million instructions for training and 10.1 million for testing.
 Our dataset has 9.6 million instructions for training and 4.8 million for testing, due to the disassembly time costs.
 As explained in their paper~\cite{DeepVSA}, their dataset also used Clang and GCC as compilers and had no overlapping instructions between the training and testing datasets.

 \autoref{table: result of DeepVSA} lists the experimental results.
-We use Precision (P), Recall (R), and F1 scores to measure the performance. \autoref{figure: loss value of DeepVsa} depicts the loss values of DeepVSA over time during training, when different instruction embedding schemes are used as its input.
-From these results, we have following observations:
+We use Precision (P), Recall (R), and F1 scores to measure the performance. \autoref{figure: loss value of DeepVsa} depicts the loss values of DeepVSA during training, when different instruction embedding schemes are used as its input.
+From these results, we have the following observations:

 \begin{enumerate}[label=(\arabic*), ref=\arabic*]